 Geared towards college-age and adult travelers who are planning their first trip abroad, this workshop educates participants about how to travel safely and responsibly on a shoestring budget.

 Women Traveling Solo

 This workshop is for women of all ages who are planning to travel by themselves for the first time, or who are looking for smart tips on how to add more value and independence to their solo travel adventures.

-This workshop is for gay, lesbian, and bisexual travelers who are planning to travel by themselves and are wondering if it's safe and preferable to look beyond the usual gay cruise lines and group tours.
+This workshop is for gay, lesbian, bisexual, and transgender travelers who are planning to travel by themselves and are looking for inspiration and ideas.

 Created by girls, for girls, the Discover the World patch helps 11- to 17-year-old girls become more engaged, caring world citizens while quenching their thirst to travel the world.
 Created with the help of a troop in Maine that used the Boston Hostel as a base to study American history, the patch blends intercultural exploration and budget travel to help girls gain confidence in traveling and to instill a genuine interest in meeting people from other places and cultures.

 To complete the patch, girls choose among activities that range from trip planning and interviewing international travelers, to participating in local volunteer projects.
 The patch criteria include the following activities as guidelines:

 Many troops have discovered new ways to complete the patch by using the criteria as a guideline.
 HI-USA encourages troops to be creative when they go hostelling, and only requires them to contact their local HI-USA council to discuss their idea and to get it approved.
 Here are two examples of troops that decided to take a different approach:

 - A troop from Ohio visited the Chicago Hostel in preparation for a future hostelling trip to Europe.